TurkuNLP/squad2-fi/README.md

 python3 html2squad.py
 ```

-The final dataset is then created to the `squad2_fi` folder.
+The final dataset is then created into the `squad2_fi/` folder.